-Tarps are to be used to cover 100% of the load's exposed surface from the time of loading until it is placed on the road.
+Tarps are to be used to cover 100% of the load's exposed surface from the time of loading until immediately before dumping.
 An un-compacted uniform depth of 6 to 8 inches of DSA is to be used to establish the driving surface (figure 3).
-Placement is to be in a single lift.
-The preferred method of application is through a track mounted paver.
+Placement is to be in a single lift and single pass.
+The preferred method of application is through a track mounted paver and use of a motor paver is required on jobs over 500 tons.
 Set the paver adjustments on application thickness and width so it is unnecessary to use a grader.
-The required crown or side slope is 1⁄2" to 3⁄4" rise per horizontal foot.
+The required crown or side slope is 1/2" to 3/4" rise per horizontal foot.
 This slope is to be achieved by properly preparing base and placing aggregate in a uniform lift (figure 2).
-When the paver is applying aggregate, care should be taken to always keep the paver at or near capacity.
+When the paver is applying aggregate, care should be taken to keep the paver at or near capacity at all times.
+If the total tonnage is less than 500 tons, the DSA must be paver placed or placed by tailgating and groomed with a road grader equipped with a carbide tipped grader blade.